-- 16.1 The Committee considered a report of the Strategic Director of Adult Care and Wellbeing which provided an update regarding Occupational Therapy and Adapted Housing and City-Wide Care Alarm services and the impact that had been made through the Delivery Plan agreed in November 2022. - 16.2 The report detailed the activity underway to achieve an accessible, responsive and outcome focused equipment, adaptations service.
-The report also noted the updated Equipment and Adaptations Criteria - 16.3 The report was noted by the Adult Health and Social Care Committee.
+- The Committee considered a report of the Strategic Director of Adult Care and Wellbeing which provided an update regarding Occupational Therapy and Adapted Housing and City-Wide Care Alarm services and the impact that had been made through the Delivery Plan agreed in November 2022. - The report detailed the activity underway to achieve an accessible, responsive and outcome focused equipment, adaptations service.
+The report also approved the updated Equipment and Adaptations Criteria. - 16.3 The report was noted by the Adult Health and Social Care Committee.